IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

       * `ibm-privileged-psp`

 #### `security.ibmCloudPrivate` Prerequisite Section
+This section describes any pre-requisites when running on the IBM&reg; Cloud Private.
+This section can be omitted if the Cloud Pak does not support IBM Cloud Private.
 * `ibmCloudPrivate` - Describes any IBM Cloud Private product requirements.
   * `installerRole` - Block:  Describes the [IBM Cloud Private Role](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/user_management/assign_role.html) name required to install the IBM Cloud Pak.
     * `name` - String: one of the IBM Cloud Private roles: